Short Change Hero

 Rachel growled angrily and stormed off, surprised Santana watched her march away.
-If she had known teasing her like that would get her to leave she would have done it ages ago.
+If she had known teasing her like that would get her to leave, she would have done it ages ago.

 An hour into their surveillance operation, however, she almost missed having the chatty woman to talk to.
 Almost.
-Mingling with the guests was pointless as all they wanted to do was talk technology and she was well out of her depth in that department, Sam seemed to be making a lot of new friends though.
+Mingling with the guests was pointless since all they wanted to do was talk technology and she was well out of her depth in that department.
+Sam seemed to be making a lot of new friends though.
 Rachel was sulking in a far off corner, but was quite obviously watching the crowd and occasionally shooting her scalding glances.

 In the midst of her ever growing boredom and overall impatience with the assignment she saw a flash of blonde in the crowd.
-At first she only really looked to see if it was Quinn so she could possibly set up Rachel for more embarrassment but when she saw who it was her heart skipped a beat.
+At first she only really looked to see if it was Quinn, so she could possibly set up Rachel for more embarrassment but when she saw who it was, her heart skipped a beat.
 It was the woman from the bar.
-She was both elated and panicked, she had really wanted to talk to the woman after the show, on the other hand her being here meant she could possibly be the very person every agent and officer in this room was looking for.
-Before jumping to any conclusions she moved carefully up to the woman, who was currently talking a random businessman, and tapped her on the shoulder.
+She was both elated and panicked, she had really wanted to talk to the woman after the show.
+On the other hand her being here meant she could possibly be the very person every agent and officer in this room was looking for.
+Before jumping to any conclusions she moved carefully up to the woman, who was currently talking to a random businessman, and tapped her on the shoulder.
 Santana didn't say sappy shit like, 'You are even more breathtaking up close.' but if she were the type, she really would have.
 She probably would have added something about how her silky blue dress brought out her eyes, but again, too sappy.

-The woman spun around and smiled widely when she saw Santana as if she had been waiting for her, "Hi there!" she chirped.
+The woman spun around and smiled widely when she saw Santana, as if she had been waiting for her, "Hi there!" she chirped.